joanb/EmbassamentsCatalunya/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android (iOS is something still TO DO).

-* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+* `/composeApp` is for code that will be shared across Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.